ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 - Anyone can see the repository, clone it and fork it (how it is then used depends on the license; see below).
-- You keep control on who will be able to contribute to the repository.
+- You keep control of who will be able to contribute to the repository.
 - The choice for open source projects and to share your work to a wider potential user base.